backdrop-contrib/tinymce_codehighlight/README.md

   a subset)
 - Uses Prism.js also when *displaying content* (not only inside the editor)
 - Adds three themes that play nicely with both, the editor and Backdrop CMS
-- Adds the API to quickly add your own custom theme with little effort
+- Provides the API to quickly add your own custom theme with little effort

 ![admin interface](https://raw.githubusercontent.com/backdrop-contrib/tinymce_codehighlight/1.x-1.x/screenshots/tinymce-codehighlight-admin.png)